-- Explore a partnership with Minnesota Interfaith Power and Light,
+- Explore a clean energy partnership with Minnesota Interfaith Power and Light.

 Local businesses can access – and create a demand for – financial and technical resources from local business associations, from the state Chamber of Commerce Energy Smart program, and from the federal government.

 Municipalities have tremendous reach.
-Not only can they improve their own performance, following the steps outlined in Minnesota’s Green Step Cities program, but they can also serve a valuable information-sharing role, informing and connecting residents, nonprofit organizations, and businesses.
+Not only can they improve their own performance, following the steps outlined in Minnesota’s Green Step Cities program, but they can also serve a valuable information-sharing and connection role for residents and businesses.

 Who Can Help?

 This list may not be complete.
 If there are organizations or companies you would like to see added, please email the webmaster to request consideration for inclusion.
 Resources found on this website are for informational purposes only and listing does not constitute endorsement.
 Transition Twin Cities does not receive any financial support from companies listed here.